VirtCode/hypr-dynamic-cursors/README.md

 - [X] air drag simulation
 - [ ] pendulum simulation
 - [ ] per-shape length and starting angle (if possible)
+- [X] cursor shake to find
+- [ ] overdue refactoring (wait for aquamarine merge)

 If anything here sounds interesting to you, don't hesitate to contribute.

 Please note that this plugin was created more or less as a joke.
 I mainly wanted to see how using a rotating or tilted cursor was like.
 So I will not guarantee any future updates and bugfixes.
+The only useful features, shake to find, was implemented more or less as an afterthought.

 ## installation
 Installation is supported via `hyprpm`.
 Supported hyprland versions are `v0.42.0` (yet unreleased) and upwards.
 The main branch generally tries to target `-git`.